p-groarke/wsay/readme.md

 wsay "Normal voice." --pitch 10 wsay "High voice." --pitch 20

+# If speaking code or text with special characters, you can disable speech xml parsing.
+wsay "<html>Definitely Facebook</html>" --nospeechxml

 # Degrade the sound to give a CB / radio feel.
 Multiple effects are provided.
 wsay "3 3 3 Lima Delta, do you know how to operate the transponder?" --fxradio 1 wsay "3 3 3 Lima Delta, if able input 7 7 0 0 into your transponder." --fxradio 6

-# If speaking code or text with special characters, you can disable speech xml parsing.
-wsay "<html>Definitely Facebook</html>" --nospeechxml
+# Without white-noise.
+wsay "3 3 3 Lima Delta, do you know how to operate the transponder?" --fxradio 2 --fxradio_nonoise

 # Here, we are using voice 6, reading text from a file and outputting to 'output.wav'.
 wsay -v 6 -i mix_and_match_options.txt -o output.wav